 Mr. Rogers’ classic catchphrase was, Won’t you be my neighbor?

 What does it mean to be a neighbor?
-Webster’s dictionary defines neighbor as, “a person, animal, or thing located near some other person, animal, or thing.”
+Webster’s dictionary defines a neighbor as “a person, animal, or thing located near another person, animal, or thing.”

 I moved to my current neighborhood about 10 years ago.
 I feel blessed to be here.
 I moved into my place in November.
 If you know me, you already know that I have a tradition of hosting a Thanksgiving Leftovers Party on the Friday after Thanksgiving for my friends & family.

 I was already grateful to have fantastic neighbors.
 During Covid-19 in 2020, I have been even more touched by the compassion and generosity of the people who live in my neighborhood.
-Just yesterday, while I was focused on a work project, Tom asked for my grocery list because he was headed to the grocery store.
+While I was focused on a work project yesterday, Tom asked for my grocery list because he was headed to the grocery store.
 I am truly blessed!

-For some people, a neighbor might just be someone who lives near them.
+For some people, a neighbor might be someone who lives near them.
 For me, a neighbor is someone who is FAMILY!
-We care for each other, we look after each other, we host parties for each other, we do favors for each other, we serve our community together.
+We care for each other; we look after each other, host parties for each other, do favors for each other, and serve our community together.

 I have a penchant for sweaters & canvas shoes.
-I think, Mr. Rogers had a bigger influence on me than I realized.
+I think Mr. Rogers had a bigger influence on me than I realized.
 I will sign off with a quote from my wardrobe role model.
-“The greatest thing we can do, is to let people know that they are loved and capable of loving.”
-Fred Rodgers, thank your for the quote, your life’s work and your amazing wardrobe.
+“The greatest thing we can do is to let people know that they are loved and capable of loving.”
+Fred Rodgers, thank you for the quote, your life’s work, and your amazing wardrobe.